alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

   after fuel scooping (and moving out of scoop range).
 Default: true.
 * `SpanshAttack.autoPlot` (boolean): whether to automatically plot to the next waypoint on supercharging.
 Default: true.
-* `SpanshAttack.clearOnShutdown` (boolean): whether or not to automtically clear an active neutron route on Elite client shutdown.
+* `SpanshAttack.clearOnShutdown` (boolean): whether or not to automatically clear an active neutron route on Elite client shutdown.
 Default: true.
 * `SpanshAttack.copyWaypointToClipboard` (boolean): whether to copy the next waypoint into the Windows clipboard for use in other programs.
 Default: false.
 * `SpanshAttack.useEddiForVoice` (boolean): whether to use EDDI over VA’s